thomascrenshaw/foxypress/readme.txt

 * Bugfix: Image thumbnails will only be displayed via category short code when there are two or more images attached to a product
 * Feature: SSO now checks for a custom action, foxypress_sso_endpoint, before proceeding with the default SSO operation.
 This allows admins to implement their own SSO functionality
 * Feature: FoxyPress now checks to make sure the FoxyCart API Key is correct before enabling SSO
-* Bugfix:Fixed an issue with the new product image manager where a blank image would be left after removing all attached images
+* Bugfix: Fixed an issue with the new product image manager where a blank image would be left after removing all attached images
 * Bugfix: Fixed the remove attached image button background color

 = 0.4.3.2 =